typed-ember/glint/docs/glimmerx/installation.md

 {% endcode %}

 Note that, by default, Glint will assume you want it to analyze all templates in the codebase that are covered by your `tsconfig.json`.
-See the [Configuration](../configuration.md) guide for further details on configuring Glint's behavior.
+To ignore any type errors up front so that you can incrementally migrate your project to typesafe templates, consider using [the `auto-glint-nocheck` script](https://github.com/typed-ember/glint/tree/main/packages/scripts#auto-glint-nocheck) to add [`@glint-nocheck` comments](../directives.md#glint-nocheck) to your existing templates that would produce errors.

 {% hint style="info" %}